zzxwill/oss/intl.en-US/SDK Reference/Python/Image processing.md

         # This example uses endpoint China East 1 (Hangzhou).
 Specify the actual endpoint based on your requirements.
         endpoint = 'http://oss-cn-hangzhou.aliyuncs.com'
-        # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+        # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all APIs in OSS.
+We strongly recommend that you create a RAM user and use it for API access and daily operations and maintenance.
+Log on to https://ram.console.aliyun.com to create a RAM user.
         access_key_id = '<yourAccessKeyId>'
         access_key_secret = '<yourAccessKeySecret>'
         bucket_name = '<yourBucketName>'